amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 The new structure of boundary conditions is aligned with that used for Flow.
 It allows the use to define spatially variable boundary conditions.
-Temporary, both approaches to specifying boundary condtions are supported.
+Temporary, both approaches to specifying boundary conditions are supported.

 .. code-block:: xml